-- (1) The Commissioner of Police is authorised, under a search warrant granted under section 20, to: - (a) seize an item that the Commissioner of Police believes on reasonable grounds to be: - (i) evidential material in relation to an offence to which the search warrant relates; or - (ii) evidential material that is relevant to another offence under this Act or any other Act; and - (b) access, a data centre or a data server for the purposes of obtaining information and records; and - (c) seize or secure a data server; and - (d) require a person with a knowledge of the data centre or data server to assist the Commissioner of Police in accessing the data centre or a data server; and - (e) move the data server at the place searched to another place for examination in order to determine whether it contains data that could be accessed, collated or seized under the search warrant; and
+- (1) The Commissioner of Police is authorised, under a warrant granted under section 20, to: - (a) seize an item that the Commissioner of Police believes on reasonable grounds to be: - (i) evidential material in relation to an offence to which the warrant relates; or - (ii) evidential material that is relevant to another offence under this Act or any other Act; and - (b) access, a data centre or a data server for the purposes of obtaining information and records; and - (c) seize or secure a data server; and - (d) require a person with a knowledge of the data centre or data server to assist the Commissioner of Police in accessing the data centre or a data server; and - (e) move the data server at the place searched to another place for examination in order to determine whether it contains data that could be accessed, collated or seized under the warrant if: - (i) the data controller consents; or

-- (f) use the assistance of the Deputy Commissioner or any other person as reasonably necessary for the execution of the search warrant. - (2) If the Commissioner of Police seizes the data server under subsection (1), the Commissioner of Police: - (a) may take possession of it; and - (b) may retain it for such period as he or she considers necessary for the purposes of this Act. - (3) The Commissioner of Police must return the data server under subsection (2) to the data controller if: - (a) it is no longer necessary to seize the data server; or - (b) it is not to be used in evidence.
+- (ii) it is significantly more practicable to do so, having regard to the time it will take to copy the data, and there are reasonable grounds to suspect that the data that could be accessed, collated or seized under the warrant; and - (e) use the assistance of the Commissioner or any other person as reasonably necessary for the execution of the warrant. - (2) If the Commissioner of Police seizes the data server under subsection (1), the Commissioner of Police: - (a) may take possession of it; and - (b) may retain it for such period as he or she considers necessary for the purposes of this Act. - (3) The Commissioner of Police must return the data server under subsection (2) to the data controller if: - (a) it is no longer necessary to seize the data server; or - (b) it is not to be used in evidence, unless the Commissioner of Police believes, on reasonable grounds, that the data contained in the data server may be used in evidence in relation to an offence.

-PART 6 OFFENCES
+PART 5 OFFENCES

-24 Non-compliance with a provision of this Act
+Non-compliance with a provision of this Act

-A person who contravenes a provision of this Act commits an offence, punishable on conviction, by a fine not exceeding VT10,000,000.
+A person who fails to comply with a provision of this Act commits an offence, punishable on conviction, by a fine not exceeding VT10,000,000.